-The British Academy of Film and Television Arts Los Angeles® (BAFTA Los Angeles) is pleased to announce that award-winning actor and comedian Rob Brydon will host the 2013 BAFTA Los Angeles Britannia Awards presented by BBC America, for the second year in a row.
+The British Academy of Film and Television Arts Los Angeles® (BAFTA Los Angeles), announced that award winning actor and comedian, Rob Brydon will be hosting the 2014 BAFTA Los Angeles Jaguar Britannia Awards presented by BBC America, for the second year in a row.